Lizichu0100/Facial-Expression/README.md

 ![](./materials/CEV.png)

+   #### **To determine the optimal number of principal components, I follow these step:

+   1. **Perform PCA**: Fit a PCA model to the dataset and capture the explained variance for each principal component.

+   2. **Calculate Explained Variance Ratios**: The `explained_variance_ratio_` attribute of the PCA object provides the proportion of the dataset's variance that each principal component explains.

+   3. **Calculate Cumulative Explained Variance**: The cumulative sum of the explained variance ratios helps to understand the total variance captured as more principal components are added.

+   4. **Plot Cumulative Explained Variance**: Plotting the cumulative explained variance against the number of principal components allows for visual identification of the "elbow point."

+   5. **Identify the Elbow Point**: The optimal number of principal components is often at the "elbow point" in the plot, where the explained variance starts to level off.
+Adding more components beyond this point results in only a small increase in the explained variance.

+   6. **Select Number of Components**: Choose the number of components that capture a significant portion of the total variance (typically around 90-95%).

    #### **Explanation of the Selection Process for the Optimal Number of Principal Components**

-   1. Explained Variance Ratio: Measures the amount of variance each principal component captures from the original data.
+   1. **Explained Variance Ratio**: Measures the amount of variance each principal component captures from the original data.

-   2. Cumulative Explained Variance: The cumulative sum of the explained variance ratios, showing the total variance captured as more components are added.
+   2. **Cumulative Explained Variance**: The cumulative sum of the explained variance ratios, showing the total variance captured as more components are added.

+   3. **Elbow Point:** Look at the plot of cumulative explained variance versus the number of components.
+The "elbow point" is where the curve starts to flatten out.
+This indicates diminishing returns in terms of explained variance as more components are added.

+   4. **Threshold:** Choose the number of principal components that capture a significant portion of the total variance, typically around 90-95%.
+This threshold ensures that you retain most of the dataset's information while reducing dimensionality.

    #### **Base on the plot:**